FxRobotEasy Editorial · 29 terms in this cluster

 Drawdown

-Drawdown is the peak-to-trough decline in account equity, expressed as a percentage.
-Maximum drawdown is the largest percentage drop from a peak before a new peak is reached.
-It is…
+beginnerIn forex, drawdown is the peak-to-trough decline in account equity between its highest point and a subsequent low, expressed as a percentage.
+Maximum drawdown is the largest such d…

 Position Sizing